-Negative impact/ gap in information identified in the Equality Analysis Existing or additional resources?
+Negative impact/ gap in information identified in the Equality Analysis Action required to mitigate How will you know this is achieved? e.g. performance measure/ target) By when Existing or additional resources?
 Lead Officer Action added to divisional/ team plan?